AlfishSoftware/godot-files-vscode/README.md

 # Godot Files

 Provides syntax-highlighting for some Godot Editor files.
 This isn't meant to replace the [godot-tools] extension, but it has improvements on its supported files.

+Compatibility: Godot 3.x, 4.0

 ## Features